 - broadband Internet connection (ADSL or Fiber optics)

 Most smartphone and tablet browsers are compatible too, but it is recommended to test before purchasing.
 Always use them connected via Wi-Fi to a broadband connection, using the 3G or 4G may not work or will consume your data plan very fast.

 To know for sure if a device or browser is compatible, check the course's free lesson.
 If you can watch it without problems you should have no issues with the other lessons since they are all based on the same platform.

-To do the exercises you need a computer with Rhinoceros version 4.0 or 5.0.
+To do the exercises you need a computer with Rhinoceros version 5.0 or later.
 If you don't have a license yet you can use the evaluation version that is downloadable from the McNeel site:

-To be able to properly use Rhinoceros it is recommended a computer with at least the following configuration:
+To be able to properly use Rhinoceros it is recommended a computer with the system configuration as indicated in the above link.

 To log in to the site click on the "Login" link in the upper right corner and type username and password of your account (provided during the purchase process if you don't have one).
 Once logged in, you'll see a box in the right sidebar with the "My Courses" link.
 Click on the link to access your personal courses page, where you'll find all courses you purchased.
 Click on the course name to access the lessons.
 Click on the lesson name to open a new browser tab or window where you can watch the video and download the lesson files.

 If the video halts frequently or reproduction is unstable, it could be that your connection is slow or temporarily overloaded.
 In this case please try again later or in other times of the day.